-Student Officer, Gemma Brownsword
+Student Officer, Jacob Bavin

 Student Officers have no pre-defined portfolio, but together with the rest of the elected executive committee, will discuss and propose areas of work for the Union, ensuring that all students are represented.
 Alongside representing student views generally, Student Officer's chosen areas of work will be defined via their manifesto promises.